aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/pivottable/_index.md

 ```

-Specifies a boolean value that indicates whether to include empty rows in the table.
+Indicates whether to include empty rows in the table.

 **Returns:**
 boolean